slamice/wri/hipsters/chapter06.md

 "I mean you have to get the word out though."
 He almost snarled, finally looking at me, "You have to push the boundaries."

-"Pushing the boundaries," Dock walked in, a mispresence out of alliignment. "that's what you gotta do.
-Dock, nice to meet you."
-He stuck out his hand for a firm shake to teh drummer, who was a bit bewildered.
+"Pushing the boundaries," Prof proded in, a mispresence ((out of alignment...
+But is already a MIS-precense?)). "that's what you gotta do.
+Prof, nice to meet you."
+He stuck out his hand for a firm shake to the drummer, who was a bit bewildered.

 "Matt.
 You know eachother?"

-"Yea," Dock snuck out slowly, "I've known this scallywag a few years since university.
-Sorry I missed your set Matt."
+"Yea," Prof snuck out slowly, "I've known this scallywag a few years since university.
+Sorry I missed your set Sir Matt."

 "It's fine.
-I'll do it again tomorrow and tomorrow."
+I'll do it again tomorrow and tomorrow the next tomorrow."
 Matt settled in, less alarmed, more familiar.
-His world accompanied a cohort, like himself someone who probably mattered around here.
+His world welcomed a cohort like himself, someone he probably thought mattered around here.

+I'll be honest and tell you their conversation was crap.
+It would have been more fun to drill a hole through my lung than to listen to small talk, weather talk, whatever talk.
+I stared at them both for a while, well aware I grew quiet around Prof quite a bit.
+He offered the wisdom everyone wanted but I was barely a student.
+A mail in communications degree.